Events

 element

-— the element containing the content to be expanded or collapsed.
+— the element containing the content being expanded or collapsed.

 isExpanded